Universe

 • Probability notes

-For appendix figures, use the appendix-figure function (which accepts the same parameters as apa-figure).
+For appendix figures, use the same apa-figure.

-Language Support
+Language support

 • English